Outlast18363/Finance_agent_project/Agent_src/README.md

      npm install
      ```

-   - Run the development server:
+   - Run the development server when your codes are ready:

      ```bash
      npm start